-If you’re a Fuji shooter you may have heard of this RAW converter called Iridient Developer.
-If you haven’t, it’s definitely something worth checking out.
+You may have heard of this Iridient Developer RAW converter if you’re a Fuji shooter.
+If you haven’t, it’s something worth checking out.

-I’ve been using Iridient for the last few months with my Fuji X100T and have been so blown away by the difference it makes when converting my Fuji RAW files, that I decided to do a detailed comparison between Iridient and Lightroom to show you just how much better it can be at processing Fuji X-Trans files.
+I’ve been using Iridient for the last few months with my Fuji X100T and have been so blown away by the difference it makes when converting my Fuji RAW files that I decided to make a detailed comparison between Iridient and Lightroom to show you just how much better it can be at processing Fuji X-Trans files.

 And the results turned out a lot better than I was expecting.

-For this test I’m not going to compare features.
-When it comes to features Lightroom is still years ahead of Iridient.
-My goal here is to just focus on detail, color rendition and noise reduction.
+For this test,t I’m not going to compare features.
+When it comes to features, Lightroom is still years ahead of Iridient.
+I aim to focus on detail, color rendition, and noise reduction.

-And while Iridient is a little clunky and comes with almost no documentation, that’s ok, it’s not really designed to be a one-stop-shop photo editing program.
-The idea is to use it to convert your raw files into PSDs or TIFFs before editing them in a photo editing software like Lightroom or Photoshop.
+And while Iridient is a little clunky and comes with almost no documentation, that’s okay; it’s not designed to be a one-stop-shop photo editing program.
+The idea is to convert your raw files into PSDs or TIFFs before editing them using photo editing software like Lightroom or Photoshop.

 What makes Iridient so good?